ronakrm/ronakrm.github.io/_drafts/highway-math/highway-math.md

 ### Metric?
 The relative risk computation cancels the constant factor so it doesn't matter except for helping with intuition.
-But I'll accept your pull request and give you credit if you want to do it!

 <script>